Britney Spears says her father ‘should be in jail’ in court appearance: ‘I’m not here to be anyone’s slave’ - News Break

 “I’ve told the world I’m happy and OK,” the 39-year-old singer continued during her statement.
 “I lied.
 I am not happy, I can’t sleep.
 I’m so angry, it’s insane.
 And I’m depressed.”

-This was Spears’s first public statement regarding her conservatorship since several bombshell documentaries about her case were released to the public earlier this year – causing added scrutiny to the singer’s situation.
+This was Ms Spears first public statement regarding her conservatorship since several bombshell documentaries about her case were released to the public earlier this year – causing added scrutiny to the singer’s situation.

-In an emotional statement for the court, Spears detailed her experience under the conservatorship and the alleged control her management and father held over her personal and professional life.
-This included them allegedly forcing her to perform live.
+In an emotional statement for the court, Ms Spears detailed her experience under the conservatorship and the alleged control her management and father held over her personal and professional life.
+This included them allegedly forcing her to perform.

 “Ma’am, I am not here to be anyone’s slave.
-I can say no to a dance move, Spears said when speaking to the judge.
+I can say no to a dance move,” Ms Spears said when speaking to the judge.

 “The last time I spoke to you (the judge) … it made me feel like I was dead,” she continued.
 “I am telling you again because I am not lying … so maybe you can understand the depth and the degree and the damages … I deserve changes.”

-In her statement, Spears went on to ask for an end to the “abusive” conservatorship, and she called for the judge to grant her control over her own personal and estate affairs.
+In her Wednesday statement, Ms Spears went on to ask for an end to the “abusive” conservatorship, and she called for the judge to grant her control over her own personal and estate affairs.

-“My family didn’t do a God d*mn thing,” she said.
+“My family didn’t do a God d*mn thing,” Ms Spears said.
 “Anything I had to do, [my dad] was the one who approved all of it.
 My whole family did nothing.”

 She continued: “I’ve done more than enough.
 I don’t owe these people anything.
 It’s embarrassing and demoralising what I have been through.
 I just want my life back.
 It’s been 13 years.”